timofeiryko/turing-ml-capstone/README.md

 - `data_preparation.py` - data preparation for the app
 - `models` directory - contains trained models

-There are som other notebooks with different ML experiments.
+There are some other notebooks with different ML experiments.